-*Virtual and in-person tutoring will be offered in Fall 2020.
+*Virtual and in-person tutoring will be offered in Spring 2021.
 Individual tutors will coordinate with tutees.
 New requests can be submitted through the website process described below.*

 Peer tutoring is provided by undergraduate tutors at no expense to students currently enrolled in the courses listed below.
 It is a great additional resource for students who have already met with professors and utilized course resources.
 Tutoring is offered between the third and last week of each semester.